Audit log

 | Audit hygiene | Retention policy changes, audit exports, and any attempt to clear the log itself |

-For each event we record who did it (staff member, client contact, or the system itself), what they did, what record was affected, the originating IP address and device, the precise time, and — for changes — what the value was before and after.
+For each event we record who did it (staff member, client contact, or the system itself), what they did, what record was affected, the originating IP address and device, the precise time, and for changes, what the value was before and after.

 Retention by plan